asyrul21/reso-ui/README.md

 5. Popup-container renamed to Modal

-6. multi-image-container renamed to Multi-Image-Viewer. setViewedIndex prop renamed to setExternallyViewedIndex
+6. multi-image-container renamed to Multi-Image-Viewer. [setViewedIndex] renamed to [setIndexOverride]. [getMiniImagePath] hook only passes the imageObj as argument.
+Any processing related to image types etc. is done by client.

 7. All components now have an optional prop _theme_